evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron_quattro/_index.md

 You can choose between two sound systems on the Audi Q4 Sportback 45 e-tron quattro.
 With the Audi Sound system, you get eight speakers with a max system output of 180 watts.
 With the Sonos Sound System, you get ten speakers with a max system output of 580 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
+In addition, with the a standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Audi Q4 Sportback 45 e-tron quattro supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 2 USB-C connections as standard.
-As an option you can get additional 2 USB-C connections.
+As an option, you can get additional 2 USB-C connections.
 ## Lights

 You can choose between two types of headlights for the Audi Q4 Sportback 45 e-tron quattro.
 The standard headlights use LED technology.
 Audi also offers the Matrix LED headlights as an option.
 Using the MMI touch operating system, the driver can switch between four digital light signatures at any time.
 Each generates its theme and lends the daytime running lights an individual expression.
 The car remembers your selection.
 In addition, you can choose between two types of taillights.
 The standard taillight uses LED technology and offers two distinctive lights, including one reversing light.
 The optional taillight also uses LED technology but includes the distinctive e-tron led bar and two reversing lights.